Density & concentration across leach → SX → EW

 Hydrometallurgy extracts metals via leach → solvent extraction (SX) → electrowinning (EW).
-Leach-liquor acidity, organic-to-aqueous ratio in SX, and Cu²⁺ concentration in EW tankhouse electrolyte are the critical control parameters.
-The framework spans copper (heap-leach SX-EW), cobalt (laterite Co solvent extraction), nickel (HPAL pressure leach) and lithium (brine and spodumene leach) — the heart of the modern non-ferrous and battery-materials industry.
+Leach-liquor acidity, the organic-to-aqueous ratio in SX, and Cu²⁺ concentration in EW tankhouse electrolyte are the critical control parameters — across copper (heap-leach SX-EW), cobalt (laterite SX), nickel (HPAL) and lithium (brine / spodumene).
+Pisonics meters read these inline, non-nuclear — see the concentration meter range.

 |---|---|---|